607011/impac-t/README.md

    - increase inertia of racket
    - speed up/slow down ball (friction?)
  - place racket on level's default position in case it was caught in between wall segments or something like that
+ - integrate with Steam:
+   - leaderboard for every level
+   - leaderboard for campaigns
+   - stats & achievements

 Nutzungshinweise und Lizenz